Refinitiv/refinitiv-ui/documents/src/pages/build-app/framework-integration/react.md

 @>Experimental version of react is fully support Web Components you can try this yourself with [our live demo](https://codesandbox.io/s/tabbar-router-experimental-dq0npp?file=/src/App.js).
 To follow the status of it, check out [custom-elements-everywhere.com](https://custom-elements-everywhere.com/#react).

 In this tutorial, we will show how to create thin React wrapper components around EF components by using two different approaches.
-The first approach is to use a utility wrapper tool, it is a straightforward.
+The first approach is to use a utility wrapper tool, this is a preferred option.
 The second approach is to create the wrapper by yourself.

 ### Using utility wrapper

-To wire Web Components into React Components, this process could be automated with a wrapper that takes care about formatting objects and arrays to JSON and registering functions as event listeners.
+To use Web Components in React, you need to handle formatting props, objects and arrays to JSON and registering functions as event listeners.
+All can be taken care of by using a wrapper utility.

 We recommended the package that created by Lit team called [@lit-labs/react](https://github.com/lit/lit/tree/main/packages/labs/react#lit-labsreact).